 Fun Toys and Accessories for the Playa

 - Singing bowl: I loved having the Silent Mind Tibetan singing bowl at the Burn.
-I carried it in my backpack for quick meditation and intention setting sessions.
+I carried it in my backpack for quick meditation and intention-setting sessions.

 - Headbands: These GOT headbands are amazing.
 They have fun patterns, and they can be used as accessories, for sun protection, and as a makeshift face mask for dust storms.
 These floral headbands are cheap and easy ways to add some flavor to your wardrobe.

 - Goggles: These retro goggles will protect your eyes during dust storms and are fun to wear at night.
 I also bring a cheap pair of ski goggles.

 Lights to Stay Safe